ignaciokriche/minesweeper-API/README.md

         mark: unrevealed_flag, unrevealed_question, unrevealed_no_mark, revealed.
         adjacent mines.

-    After some thoughts I find option 2 closer to business rules since makes no sense to have a revealed mine flagged.
+    After some thoughts I find option 2 closer to game rules since it makes no sense to have a revealed mine flagged.
-    To prevent reaching an inconsistent state I went with option 2.
+    To prevent reaching an inconsistent state, I went with option 2.
 On the other hand, option 1 could be more flexible to new rules.
     It's also not needed to compute adjacent mines for a mined cell.